NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Only Single-Family Detached homes are assigned a probability for attached garage.; No garage for ambient (i.e., pier & beam) foundation type.; Due to modeling constraints restricting that garage cannot be larger or deeper than livable space: Single-family detached units that are 0-1499 square feet can only have a maximum of a 1 car garage.; Single-family detached units that are 0-1499 square feet and 3+ stories cannot have a garage.; The geometry stories distributions are all the same except for 0-1499 square feet and 3 stories.; Single-family detached units that are 1500-2499 square feet can not have a 3 car garage.; Single-family detached units that are 2500-3999 square feet and a heated basement can not have a 3 car garage.
+- \Only Single-Family Detached homes are assigned a probability for attached garage.

+- \No garage for ambient (i.e., pier & beam) foundation type.

+- \Due to modeling constraints restricting that garage cannot be larger or deeper than livable space: Single-family detached units that are 0-1499 square feet can only have a maximum of a 1 car garage.

+- \Single-family detached units that are 0-1499 square feet and 3+ stories cannot have a garage.

+- \The geometry stories distributions are all the same except for 0-1499 square feet and 3 stories.

+- \Single-family detached units that are 1500-2499 square feet can not have a 3 car garage.

+- \Single-family detached units that are 2500-3999 square feet and a heated basement can not have a 3 car garage.
 Due to low sample sizes, 1.
-Crawl, basements, and slab are lumped.; 2.
-Story levels are lumped together.; 2.
-Census Division RECS is grouped into Census Region.; 2.
+Crawl, basements, and slab are lumped.

+- \2.
+Story levels are lumped together.

+- \2.
+Census Division RECS is grouped into Census Region.

+- \2.
 Vintage ACS is progressively grouped into: pre-1960, 1960-1999, and 2000+.

 Arguments
 *********